MicrosoftEdge/WebView2Feedback/specs/Print.md

         }
     }

-    runtimeclass CoreWebView2Environment
-    {
-       CoreWebView2PrintSettings CreatePrintSettings2();
-    }

     runtimeclass CoreWebView2
     {
         // ...

         [interface_name("Microsoft.Web.WebView2.Core.ICoreWebView2_15")]
         {
-            // This is only for the .NET API, not the WinRT API. void Print(CoreWebView2PrintDialogKind printDialogKind);
+            void Print(CoreWebView2PrintDialogKind printDialogKind);
             void Print();

-            // This is only for the .NET API, not the WinRT API.
             Windows.Foundation.IAsyncAction PrintWithSettings(CoreWebView2PrintSettings printSettings);

             Windows.Foundation.IAsyncOperation<Windows.Storage.Streams.IRandomAccessStream> PrintToPdfStreamAsync(CoreWebView2PrintSettings printSettings);